pyControl/docs/docs/user-guide/hardware.md

 ## Overview

 A typical pyControl hardware setup consists of one or more breakout boards connected to a computer by USB, each of which runs a single behavioural setup.
 The breakout board connects to a set of devices such as nosepokes, audio boards and LED drivers which make up the setup.

+All pyControl hardware is open source and design files for the hardware detailed below are available in the [pyControl hardware repository](https://bitbucket.org/takam/pycontrol_hardware).

 ![Hardware overview](../media/hardware/hardware-overview.jpg)